zalakuldip740/all_rounder/README.md

 # all_rounder
-contains all source code for dart cli all runder
+contains all source code for dart cli all rounder